-Hyper-V availability features are not supported for Mitel products at this time.
+Hyper-V availability features are not available for Mitel products at this time.

-Seamless telephony integration when using Mitel virtual appliances
+Seamless Telephony Integration when using Mitel Virtual Appliances

 Mitel's adoption of virtualization has allowed continued compatibility and the ability to integrate with existing customer network and telephony infrastructure, just as Mitel physical server-based applications such as the 3300 ICP do.